 The working groups led by national experts will conduct a preliminary inventory of likely presence of new POPs in the country, and will decide on which new POPs or articles containing new POPs need a basic national inventory.
 The national experts and working groups on new POPs pesticides, industrial POPs and uPOPs will gather relevant baseline data on production, distribution, use, import and expert of new POPs and on types and quantities of articles containing new POPs (especially e-waste products).
 Each working group shall also consider stockpiles, contaminated sites, as well as new POPs alternatives identified at the international level in their overall assessment.
 A new POPs inventory will be designed for determining the national priorities for post-NIP POPs management.
 The draft reports will be submitted to UNIDO for evaluation and revision, if needed.
-The working groups will gather relevant baseline information on the following invventories and assessment of new POPs: • Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); Annex A industrial chemicals (production, distribution, use, import and export of new POPs), and types and quantities of articles containing new POPs (especially e-waste products)); Annex B chemicals (production, distribution, use, import and export of new POPs); Palaesses of Amoun C shemicals; Releases of Annex C chemicals; Steelmiles, contaminated sites and wester: Stockpiles, contaminated sites and wastes; Requirements for exemptions; Monitoring and environmental and human health impacts; Awareness and education; • Relevant activities of non-governmental stakeholders; • Overview of technical infrastructure; • Threats to public health and environmental quality and social implications; • System for the assessment and listing of new chemicals; • System for the assessment and regulation of chemicals already in the market. • The inventories and assessments will focus on • The review and update all existing national legislation in the field of the new POPs chemicals and waste management; • the review and update of the list of existing national legislations in the fields of new POPs chemicals and their wastes as provided in the initial NIP; • The gap analysis of the reviewed and updated existing legislation corresponding to their implementation under the Stockholm Convention; • The review of the institutional linkages of relevant stakeholders, organizations and other • The review of the institutional linkages of relevant stakeholders, organizations and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development entities; research and development enduces,
+The working groups will gather relevant baseline information on the following invventories and assessment of new POPs: • Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); • Annex A industrial chemicals (production, distribution, use, import and export of new POPs), and types and quantities of articles containing new POPs (especially e-waste products)); • Annex B chemicals (production, distribution, use, import and export of new POPs); Releases of Annex C chemicals; • Stockpiles, contaminated sites and wastes; • Requirements for exemptions; • Monitoring and environmental and human health impacts; • Awareness and education; Relevant activities of non-governmental stakeholders; Overview of technical infrastructure; Threats to public health and environmental quality and social implications; System for the assessment and listing of new chemicals; System for the assessment and regulation of chemicals already in the market.
+System for the assessment and regulation of chemicals aready in the market. • The inventories and assessments will focus on • The review and update all existing national legislation in the field of the new POPs chemicals and waste management; • The review and update of the list of existing national legislations in the fields of new POPs chemicals and their wastes as provided in the initial NIP; • The gap analysis of the reviewed and updated existing legislation corresponding to their implementation under the Stockholm Convention; • The review of the institutional linkages of relevant stakeholders, organizations and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development entities;